How to grow Verbena

 Verbena is generally a low maintenance and unfussy plant.

-Light, water and temperature: Verbena will tolerate full sun or partial shade, and is resistant to drought conditions, although prefers consistent moisture.
+Verbena will tolerate full sun or partial shade, and is resistant to drought conditions, although prefers consistent moisture.
 Containers and hanging baskets in particular can dry out easily, so make sure to water regularly in dry spells.
 Perennial types will survive frosty temperatures, with the tops dying back in late autumn, but coming back the following year.
 Although many will self seed and the seedlings will come through even if the parent plant doesn't Annual Verbena will not live through very cold weather and will need to be replanted next year.

-Soil and feeding: >Neutral, well-drained soil is ideal for Verbena.
+Neutral, well-drained soil is ideal for Verbena.
 When planting out, add Miracle-Gro® Peat Free Premium All Purpose Compost with Organic Plant Food.
 Feed monthly with Miracle-Gro® All Purpose Concentrated Liquid Plant Food.

-Deadheading and pruning: You should deadhead Verbena by removing browning flowerheads once they have finished flowering, unless the seeds are to be collected for sowing.
+You should deadhead Verbena by removing browning flowerheads once they have finished flowering, unless the seeds are to be collected for sowing.
 Cut back to ground level all old, dead growth of perennial varieties in March, when new shoots are visible at ground level.
 Pinch out growing tips of both annual and perennial types once they start growing, to encourage bushing out of the plants.

 Propagate from seeds, stem cuttings or purchase plants.